 Let's start with the basics.
 The currency of the People's Republic of Bangladesh is the Bangladeshi taka.
-In Bengali it is written as টাকা and it is thought to come from Sanskrit word tankah.
+In Bengali, it is written as টাকা and it is thought to come from the Sanskrit word tankah.
 It may be the name of the country's currency itself, but if you've spent time in Bangladesh, you will know many use it as a general description of currency or money.

 The Bangladeshi taka has been important in helping to build up the country, its community and its economy.
 It's an emotional symbol for many Bangladeshis around the world as it is a reminder of the growth the home country has undergone in the past 50 years.

 You might know that the Bangladeshi taka is internationally recognised by the code BDT.
 Its currency symbol is ৳, and it is known as Tk in short-form.